Recurrent Video Masked Autoencoders

 \subsubsection{\model learns strong small models without distilation}

 Table \ref{tab:sb_models} highlights the architectural efficiency of our approach.
-A key finding is that \model{} yields strong performance at small model scales (S/B) \emph{without requiring knowledge distillation.}
+A key finding is that \model{} continues to yield strong performance with very efficient models (ViT-S scale) \emph{without requiring additional knowledge distillation.}

-\model-S consistently outperforms competing baselines of similar size, achieving notable gains on SSv2 (+3.7\%) and Kinetics-400 (+21.5\% over 4DS-S) while maintaining the best geometric consistency (lowest AbsRel on ScanNet) and strong performance on spatial correspondence (DAVIS/JHMDB).
-This stands in contrast to prior state-of-the-art methods like 4DS and DINOv2, which rely on distillation from larger teacher models to ensure performance in the small-compute regime.
-For instance, as shown in the gray row of Table \ref{tab:sb_models}, 4DS-B requires distillation to even achieve competitive scores with \model just on video tasks let alone all tasks.
+While there are not many model classes that even attempt to train at this scale, \model-S outperforms competing baselines of similar size, achieving notable gains on SSv2 (+3.7\%) and Kinetics-400 (+21.5\% over 4DS-S) and outperforming the frame-based SiamMAE model on 3 out of 4 spatial tasks. \model-S even outperforms a VideoMAE-B model (4x larger) on 6 out of 8 evaluations.
+This stands in contrast to prior state-of-the-art methods like DINOv2, that rely on distillation from larger teacher models to ensure strong performance in the small-compute regime.
+While distillation is clearly effective (DINOV2-S (distilled) outperforms \model-S on 3 benchmarks), it remains the case that \model-S has the highest average normalized performance across all benchmarks.

-In fact, due to the nature of \model training being consistent across all tasks (as described above), in Figure. \ref{fig:splash} (Top), we see that \model-S outperforms all baselines (\emph{up to 30x larger}) in Average normalized performance.
+In fact, as seen in Figure. \ref{fig:splash} (Top), because \model does not perform poorly on any one task, the average normalized accuracy of \model-S \textit{even when aggregating across all model scales} still outperforms both VideoMAEv2-g and DINOv2-g (\emph{which are 30x larger!}).